Captain Flint: In Treasure Island

 Captain Flint is a fictional character in the book Treasure Island, created by Robert Louis Stevenson in 1883.
 In Stevenson's book, Flint, whose first name is not given, was the captain of a pirate ship, the Walrus, which accumulated an enormous amount of captured treasure, approximately £700,000.
 On 1 August 1750, Flint and seven members of his crew bury the plunder on an island located somewhere in the Caribbean Sea.
 Flint then murders all his assistants, leaving the body of one, Allardyce, with its legs outstretched in the direction of "E.S.E. and by E." with arms opposite.

 The only person Flint was said to fear was his quartermaster John Silver, who later even called his parrot "Captain Flint" in mockery.

 Flint is said to have died in Pirates' House in Savannah, Georgia, many years before the book's central plot takes place.
 His last words were, "Darby M'Graw - fetch aft the rum...."
 His death was said to have been caused by the effects of drinking too much rum.
 The location of the treasure had been marked by Flint on a map entrusted to his first mate William "Billy" Bones.
 The inscription on the map suggests that Flint died on 28 July 1754.
 With the exception of Long John Silver, many of Flint's crew spend their ill-gotten booty and end up begging (e.g. Blind Pew).
 Bones is too much of a drunk to find the rest of the treasure and too miserly to give up the map.
-He becomes a marked man three years after Flint's death, pursued by Flint's old crew: Blind Pew, Black Dog, Job Anderson, Israel Hands and Dirk, led by Long John Silver.
+He becomes a marked man three years after Flint's death, pursued by Flint's old crew, including Blind Pew, Black Dog, Job Anderson, and Israel Hands, led by Long John Silver.
 They track down Bones (who, like Flint, dies of the effects of alcoholism).
 Before they can get the map, it falls into the hands of the protagonist of the novel, Jim Hawkins.